ishaaa-ai/BayesianT-Test/README.md

 ## Credits

-The content of the the package function 'bayesian_t_test' has been written by Dr. Luai Al Labadi.
+The content of the the package function 'bayesian_t_test' has been written by Dr. Luai Al Labadi (Assistant Professor, Teaching Stream & Statistics Faculty Advisor at University of Toronto).

 ## Feedback or Questions